mforets/ocrg/README.md

 [Reading group webpage](https://project.inria.fr/readinggroupoc/)

-This is a collection of problem/solution and notes related to:
+This will be a collection of notes and problem/solution files related to:

 * Convex optimization